-If the pump with rubber impeller is run dry for more than approximately 30 seconds, the impeller could melt.
+If the pump with rubber impeller is run dry for more than approximately $\frac{1}{2}$ minute, the impeller could melt.

-PDE engines can also be ordered with a self-priming sea water pump.
+All engines apart from DI16 XPI can also be ordered with a self-priming sea water pump.
 Scania recommends use of this pump if the sea water is heavily contaminated or if the engine will be repeatedly started without sea water in the system.